Safety management system: Description

-There are three imperatives for adopting a safety management system for a business – these are ethical, legal and financial.
-There is an implied moral obligation placed upon an employer to ensure that work activities and the place of work are safe; there are legislative requirements defined in every jurisdiction on how this is to be achieved and there is a substantial body of evidence which shows that effective safety management can reduce the financial exposure and damage to the reputation of an organisation by reducing accidents.
+There are three imperatives for adopting a occupational safety management system for a business – these are ethical, legal and financial.
+There is an implied moral obligation placed upon an employer to ensure that work activities and the place of work are safe; there are legislative requirements defined in every jurisdiction on how this is to be achieved and there is a substantial body of evidence which shows that effective occupational safety management can reduce the financial exposure and damage to the reputation of an organisation by reducing accidents.

-To address these three important elements, an effective SMS should:
+To address these three important elements, an effective OSMS should: